ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 Before copying the recipe output to the VM, you may want to clean up your directory containing the results and only keep the last run for each recipe.
 This will help generating a clearer overview webpage.
-Note that the ```summarize.py`` script needs to be rerun if recipe runs were added or deleted from your testing directory.
+Note that the ``summarize.py`` script needs to be rerun if recipe runs were added or deleted from your testing directory.

-Link the overview webpage to the issue and the path to your recipe runs on Levante.
+Link the overview webpage to the release issue.
 This makes it much easier to ask for feedback from recipe developers and analyse failures.

-Results produced with the final ESMValCore release candidate should be put in a VM directory named after the version number, e.g. ``v2.8.0``.
+Results produced with the final ESMValCore release candidate should be put in a VM directory named after the version number, e.g. ``v2.x.x``.
+Once the release process is over, test results produced with previous release candidates can be deleted to save space on the VM.

 .. note::

-  If you wrote recipe runs output to Levante's `/scratch` partition, be aware that the data will be removed after two weeks, so you will have to move the output data to the VM, using the `nohup` command above.
+  If you wrote recipe runs output to Levante's `/scratch` partition, be aware that the data will be removed after two weeks, so you will have to quickly move the output data to the VM, using the `nohup` command above.

 Running the comparison
 ----------------------